Alone on Our Own Spiritual Path of Awakening

 In all areas of life, whether it's marriage, parenting, friendship, business, or politics, we are failing miserably at the main tenets of those books - love, fair-play, compassion, support, harmony, and alike.

-The saddest caricatures of believers are certainly those who are imposing their holy book onto others, displaying impatience and intolerance towards those who believe that they can be just as morally correct without any book telling them to be that way.
+The saddest caricatures of believers are certainly those who are imposing their holy book onto others, displaying impatience and intolerance towards those who believe that they can be just as morally correct without any book serving as a morality manual.

 Caught in a Sin while Preaching against It

 People should really stop deceiving themselves that by glorifying their religious mentors they are any closer to their teachings, as they sweep under the rug those many examples of their poor personal contribution to realization of those ideals.